rackerlabs/technical-blog/_posts/2019-11-04-how-salesforce-community-cloud-helps-you-serve-customers-employees-and-partners.md

 Megan explains that "the number one question companies need to ask themselves is what are my customers going to get out of this community that they’re not going to get anywhere else?
 They need to feel like they can participate in it, that they belong in it and that it’s their own.”

 Today’s customers expect more than long-winded phone calls and automated recordings.
-[They want to be able to express concerns](https://www.adweek.com/brand-marketing/why-brands-must-quickly-shift-from-communication-with-consumers-to-conversation/), talk about their likes and dislikes, and make suggestions to the organizations.
+[They want to be able to express concerns](https://www.adweek.com/brand-marketing/why-brands-must-quickly-shift-from-communication-with-consumers-to-conversation/), talk about their likes and dislikes, and make suggestions to the organization.
 A customer community makes this possible by providing a digital space that promotes authentic feedback.
 That is how relationships are built between the organization and the consumer &mdash; and that is how consumers become loyal to a brand.

 ### It encourages brand loyalty in an oversaturated market